Julius Adler (actor)

 Julius Adler (September 23, 1906 – December 28, 1994) was a Jewish-American actor, writer, and director in Yiddish theater.

 Career

-He was born in Biłgoraj, Poland into an Orthodox Jewish family.
+He was born in Biłgoraj, Poland, into an Orthodox Jewish family.
 When his father died six years later his mother emigrated to America leaving the children with grandparents.
 In 1920 the family was reunited in the United States and Julius began to work in theater.
-He played with Julius Natanson, Leon Blank, Boris Thomashevsky, Aaron Lebedeff, Samuel Goldenberg, Jennie Goldstein, and others.
+He played with Julius Nathanson, Leon Blank, Boris Thomashevsky, Aaron Lebedeff, Samuel Goldenberg, Jennie Goldstein, and others.
 He originally trained as a hat maker; when his stepfather learned of his desire to become an actor, Adler was put out of the family home.
 He got as far as the fire escape where he slept and where his mother gave him food.
 When Adler's stepfather learned about the amount of money his stepson was making in his acting career, he was invited to move back into the family apartment.